JustAMamont/lumina_project/README.md

 ### ⚡ Performance Benchmark

-Lumina is designed to unblock your main application thread.
+Lumina is designed to keep your main application thread responsive.
+The included benchmark highlights the difference, especially under multi-threaded contention.
-You can run the included benchmark to compare it against the standard `logging` module:

 ```bash
 python examples/benchmark.py
 ```

+You will see how Lumina maintains stable, sub-10 microsecond latencies even when multiple threads are logging heavily, while standard logging performance degrades significantly.

+---

 ## 🧪 Running Tests